Kei hea tātou reo, Aotearoa?

 What I Love About Te Reo Māori:

-Quick disclaimer – I have barely started to scratch the surface of this language, and I am absolutely no authority on the subject, but I am passionate about keeping the reo alive.
+Quick disclaimer – I have barely started to scratch the surface of this language, and I am absolutely no authority on the subject, but I am passionate about the language revitalisation movement.

 Super grammar nerdy of me, but I can’t help myself: